SciML/DiffEqOperators.jl/README.md

 adding two DiffEqOperators will build a `DiffEqOperatorCombination`.
 Multiplying a DiffEqOperator by a scalar will produce a `DiffEqScaledOperator`.
 All will inherit the appropriate action.

+### Efficiency of Composed Operator Actions

+Composed operator actions utilize NNLib.jl in order to do cache-efficient convolution operations in higher dimensional combinations.